survivejs/webpack-book/manuscript/appendices/04_deploying.md

 # Deploying Applications

 A project built with webpack can be deployed to a variety of environments easily.
-A simple, public project that doesn't rely on a back-end can be pushed to GitHub Pages using a package known as *gh-pages*.
+A simple, public project that doesn't rely on a back-end can be pushed to GitHub Pages using the *gh-pages* package.
 In addition there are a variety of webpack plugins that can target other environments, such as S3.

 ## Deploying with *gh-pages*